Abi

 • Can I live with cats?
 No - We have no information on whether Abi has ever lived with a cat before, therefore, a cat free home is preferred.

 • Am I good on the lead?
-Yes - Abi excels at walking on a loose lead and consistently checks in with her handler.
-She loves going for walks with her two spaniel friends, Ruby and Spike!
+Yes - Abi excels at walking on a loose lead and consistently checks in with her handlers.

 • What was the reason for my surrender?
 Abi's previous owners were unable to afford the potential veterinary costs if her rear leg issue required surgery, leading them to request that their vet euthanise her.
 However, the vet, who is part of our panel, was unwilling to proceed with that.
 They then reached out to us for assistance.

 • What am I like when I travel in a vehicle?
-Abi travels very well without issue, inside of a crate in a van type vehicle.
-She was very relaxed for the short trip.
+Abi travels very well without issue, inside of a crate in a van type vehicle & in the back of a car, secured into a doggy harness.

 • Do I have any fears?
 Not that we know of!

 Abi is a true ray of sunshine and the happiest staffy we’ve ever encountered!
 She radiates joy and is excited to greet everyone she meets.
 When she first arrived, she was quite shy and confused, but it didn’t take long for her to realise that our sanctuary is a joyful place.
-She is now completely settled in.
+Now completely settled into foster, she is loving life!
 This sweet girl thrives on human interaction and, in our view, cherishes cuddles above all else!
 She truly is a cuddle monster who deserves the comforts of a loving home!

 Apply for Abi